 For more information about the history of the Minnesota State Fair, please email your questions to email@example.com.

-It is important to preserve the past, while looking toward the future.
-Started in 2008, the Minnesota State Fair archives staff continues to catalog and sort more than a century's worth of history.
+It is important to preserve the past while looking toward the future.
+Started in 2008, the Minnesota State Fair archives staff continue to catalog and sort more than a century's worth of history.
 The collection is currently made up of tens of thousands of photographs, postcards, maps, correspondence and more.
 Items are numbered, given a storage location and logged into a database for easy retrieval.

 Because the archives are currently under construction, it is not open to the public.
 However, historical information is available through several venues.
 Through a grant received by the Minnesota State Fair Foundation, the annual reports and competition results were digitally scanned and made available for viewing.
 Information on concessionaires, political figures, Grandstand productions and much more can be seen.
 To view the digital Minnesota State Fair annual reports and competition results from 1887 to present, use the digital archives.
+Navigation tips for the digital archives can be found here.
 Historical photographs from our collection are featured on the State Fair's Facebook page, with one added each week.

 Want to take in history throughout the fairgrounds?
-Available year-round is the Minnesota State Fair History Walking & Cell Phone Tour.
+Available year-round is the Minnesota State Fair History Walking Tour.
 Created in partnership with the Minnesota Historical Society and the Minnesota State Fair Foundation, the tour consists of various stops that focus on a particular subject.
-Both visual and audio components bring history to life.
-During the fair, you can download the brochure or pick one up at the J.V.
-Bailey House or at the Minnesota Historical Society booth.
-Throughout the year, you can view it online or on your smartphone at www.mnhs.org/tours/statefair.
+During the fair, you can print off the brochure or pick one up at the Minnesota Historical Society booth or any of the 12 stops located around the fairgrounds.

 Prefer to flip pages?
 Recommended books on the State Fair are Blue Ribbon: A Social and Pictorial History of the Minnesota State Fair by Karal Ann Marling; Minnesota State Fair: An Illustrated History by Kathryn Strand Koutsky and Linda Koutsky; History of the Minnesota State Agricultural Society by Darwin S. Hall and R.I.
 Holcombe; and Minnesota State Fair, The History and Heritage of 100 Years by Ray P. Speer and Harry J. Frost.